ifabrisarabellapark/SCRTnetwork_oracle/SCRTSybil.md

     - personal information integrity validation: do the user’s first and last name match across different platforms (Coinbase, Binance, Plaid, etc.)?

-   Furthermore, we’ve designed our oracle to easily scale up to use cases that we consider relevant to the Secret Network.
-Among them are:
+   Furthermore, we’ve designed our oracle to easily scale up to use cases that we consider relevant to the Secret Network:

     - credit score check for Anti-Money Laundering (AML)